Our Technology

 2 vials with perovskite solution

-The future of renewable energy is printed!
+The future of Photovoltaics energy is roll-to-roll manufactured

 A Halocell team member working on our Roll-to-Roll maschine